yourlabs/cli2/tutorial.md

 1

 # you can use other models
-$ clilabs clilabs.django:create sites.site name='awesome site' domain=awesome.com
+$ clilabs +django:create sites.site name='awesome site' domain=awesome.com
-$ clilabs clilabs.django:list admin.logentry
+$ clilabs +django:list admin.logentry
-$ clilabs clilabs.django:detail auth.groups pk=1
+$ clilabs +django:detail auth.groups pk=1

 # and of course your own apps:
 $ clilabs yourapp.cli:dosomething with_that_arg with_that_kwarg=1 --noinput --othercontextarg=1